bmilcs/odin-project/javascript.md

 2. The **prototype attribute** (aka prototype object) is a characteristic of an object

-   It points to **the object's parent** or the object it inerhited its properties from.
+   It points to **the object's parent** or the object it inherited its properties from.

    > `Object.prototype` or _prototype object_